Tyrn/wei/the-insider-en.typ

 the useless gun  and the guys started twisting his elbows back.
 Giles butted one of them with  his  head in the stomach and threw the other one over.
 The fighter  dropped his rifle  and Giles snatched the falling weapon.
-The  next moment a rifle burst sounded -  Kissur was firing.
+The  next moment a rifle burst sounded---Kissur was firing.
 One after another,  heavy bullets with zinc outer layer were making holes in the clothing and the body of the  security service  chief.
 Giles swayed.
 His face showed astonishment.
 He looked at his jacket stained with  blood, muttered, "Why?" and crashed to